Romulo-Moraes/Romulo-Moraes/README.md

 Since my 14 years of old i don't knew what i will do of my life, my city has two good school, one of technologies and another of engineer.
-I needed to choose one of these, but in a random day my cousin showed me some basics things about programming, like define variables in JS and logical decision with if/else , since this day i wanted work with technologies.
+I needed to choose one of these, but in a random day my cousin showed me some basics things about programming, like define variables in JS and logical decision with if/else ,and that was an awesome thing to me,looking for how an complex machine just follow commands by reading text that i could write them, since this day i wanted work with technologies.

 <h2 align="center">Some good repositories that you would like</h2>
 <div align="center">